mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 With that differentiation between _real business logic_ and _solution domain business logic_ in mind, this guide will explore in which ways _real_ business logic can be expressed in a CUBA application and what the pros and cons of those options are.

-## How business logic can be represented
+## How Business Logic can be Represented

 A CUBA application is a _regular_ Java application.
 Therefore all options to represent logic in Java are available in a CUBA application as well.
 Furthermore since a CUBA application uses Spring as a Framework for Dependency Injection, the patterns that Spring suggests are available as well.
 Additionally CUBA has certain preferences on how to represent business logic as specific artifacts.